Crown Solicitor's Office

 The Queensland Government has published Model Litigant Principles , which apply to all government agencies in the conduct of civil litigation.
 The Crown Solicitor has the role of ensuring those principles are adhered to in civil proceedings in which the Crown is involved.

-Greg Cooper was appointed Queensland’s 22nd Crown Solicitor on Saturday 1 November 2008.
-He succeeded Conrad Lohe, who was appointed Crown Solicitor in May 2000.
+Cecelia Christensen was appointed Queensland’s 23rd Crown Solicitor in August 2024.
+She succeeded Greg Cooper, who was appointed Crown Solicitor in November 2008.

 The Crown Solicitor has extensive expertise in complex and specialised areas of law with particular impact on government departments and agencies, including: